Naharul98/Naharul98/README.md

 I don't shy away from using long self-explanatory variable names.
 Unless it's an experimental R&D project.
 Then I'd use x and y until I am certain the program even works.

-I promise I don't like leaving code unattended!
+I promise I don't like leaving code unattended! :smiley:

-⚡ Fun fact: I enjoy simulating recursion using stack, but don't get me wrong.
-I do find recursive solutions elegant.
+⚡ Fun fact: I find recursive solutions elegant, however, I

 <!--
 **Naharul98/Naharul98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.